teomankirma/custom-table/README.md

 This will launch the project and make it accessible for testing and development.

+- Name Input: The name input field is where users enter their name.
+It's a required field, meaning it can't be left empty.
+Users must provide their name to proceed.

+- Options Dropdown: The options dropdown is a menu where users can select from a list of items.
+It's also a required field, which means users must make a selection.
+They can choose from the provided options, and "Select an option" is the default placeholder that reminds users to make a choice.

+- Delay Input: The delay input allows users to specify a time delay in seconds for sending requests to the database.
+Similar to the other fields, this one is also mandatory.
+Users need to enter a numerical value, and it can't be left empty.

 ## Features

 The project includes the following features: